 How Does the Costa Rica Real Estate Market Work?

-I have experience as a Real Estate Attorney, in both Canada and Costa Rica, with a Law Degree from both jurisdictions.
-During the twenty-one years that I have been practicing law in Costa Rica, I have seen several Real Estate Market Cycles completed.
+I have experience as a Real Estate Attorney, in both Canada and Costa Rica.
+During the twenty-two years that I have been practicing law in Costa Rica, I have seen several Real Estate Market Cycles completed.
+The following is my analysis of what drives those Real Estate Market Cycles.

 Real Estate Market Cycles – U.S. Economic Effect

 From a residential and commercial real estate point of view, these Real Estate Market Cycles are largely driven by the state of the U.S. Economy at any given time.
-There is usually a lag-time of approximately one year to eighteen months for the economic effects in the U.S. to have an effect on the Real Estate Market in Costa Rica.
-The Covid Pandemic and particularly the social-economic effects it has had, with a larger number of Canadians than usual entering the Real Estate Market in Costa Rica, has distorted the Market from the norm with respect to property sales, making it a stronger “Sellers’ Market”, especially, in the Pacific Coast expat beach communities.
-There has been a slight levelling-off of the market in the expat beach community areas in the high-end property sales, but mid-priced property sales remain brisk.
-Opportunities for “fire sale” property prices, where a Seller has to return to their Home Country quickly, for health, or other reasons, remain few and far between.
+There is usually a lag-time of some months for the economic effects in the U.S. to have an effect on the Real Estate Market in Costa Rica.
+The Covid Pandemic and particularly the social-economic effects it has had, with a larger number of Canadians than usual entering the Real Estate Market in Costa Rica, has distorted the Market from the norm with respect to property sales, making it a stronger “Sellers’ Market”, especially, in the Pacific Coast expat beach communities since the Covid Pandemic years.
+In 2025, there has been a levelling-off of the market in the expat beach community areas, particularly in the high-end property sales, but mid-priced property sales remain stable.
+The trend is moving toward more of a “Buyer” friendly market, with an increased opportunity for Buyers to negotiate a lower selling price, but has not reached a point where a marketing label of “Buyers’ Market” would be considered accurate at this moment.
+Opportunities for “fire sale” property prices, happening in many cases where a Seller has to return to their Home Country quickly, for health, or other reasons, remain few, but are on the increase.
+The current world economic uncertainty is having a significant affect on the Costa Rica Real Estate Market, bringing downward pressure to bear.

 Effect of the United States Election on the Real Estate Market

-There is habitually an exodus of U.S. Citizens from the U.S., from the losing side, following any Presidential Election, with an increase in those exiting the U.S. coming to Costa Rica.
-In this Presidential Election year in the U.S., the Republican Party has been victorious.
-With a lowering of U.S. interest rates to stimulate housing sales, it will be interesting to see if this exodus pattern continues, following the November 2024, Election results.
-I have witnessed this pattern happen previously following U.S. Elections, but with this significantly more emotionally charged Election and the deep divisions politically which exist in the U.S., I expect this pattern may be amplified this time around.
-Significant price increases in the Costa Rica Real Estate Market most likely will follow this event, through the strengthening of an already strong “Sellers’ Market”.
+There is habitually an exodus of U.S. Citizens from the U.S. from the losing side, following any Presidential Election, with an increase in those exiting the U.S. coming to Costa Rica.
+In the 2024 Presidential Election year in the U.S., the Republican Party has been victorious.
+With a lowering of U.S. interest rates to stimulate housing sales, it is interesting to see that this exodus pattern following the Presidential Election continues, in the normal and predictable fashion.
+I have witnessed this pattern happen previously following U.S. Elections, but with this significantly more emotionally charged Election, and the deep divisions politically which exist in the U.S. I expect this pattern may be amplified this time around in numbers of citizens existing, but other factors governing the marketplace, particularly with respect to high-end properties, are having a dampening affect on selling prices.
+The existing prices of those high-end properties leaves little room for appreciation in value particularly in the short term.

 Buyer Beware